rveciana/BasemapTutorial/docs/utilities.rst

 * datain is a 2d numpy array with the scalar values
 * lons, lats are 1D numpy arrays with the positions of the uin an vin matrices, in geographical coordinates.
 The input lon-lat grid has to be regular (projections cyl, merc, mill, cea and gall)
-* nx and ny are the x any y domensions of the output grid.
+* nx and ny are the x any y dimensions of the output grid.
 The output grid covers all the map, not the original points outside its domain.
 So the final number of points visible on the map will be nx x ny
 * returnxy makes the method to return the lons and lats matrices reprojected to the map coordinates.
 Just as calling the basemap instance
 * checkbounds if set to True, the xin and yin values are checked to be in the bounds of xout and yout.
 If False, and there are values outside the bounds, the output data array values will be clipped to the boundary values
 * masked makes the points outside the new grid to be masked if is set to True, or an arbitrary value if given
 * order sets the interpolation method:
-	* 0 uses the nearest neighbour method
+	* 0 uses the nearest neighbor method
 	* 1 uses a bilinear interpolation
 	* 3 uses a cubic spline, and requires scipy.ndimage to be installed

-.. note:: When the input matrix is not regular in longitude-latitude (i.e. is not a cylindric projection), this method can't be used properly, since the longitude-latitude grid won't be resular.
+.. note:: When the input matrix is not regular in longitude-latitude (i.e. is not a cylindric projection), this method can't be used properly, since the longitude-latitude grid won't be regular.
 See the :ref:`interp` example for a solution.

 .. literalinclude:: ../code_examples/utilities/transform_scalar.py

 .. image:: images/utilities/transform_scalar.png

-* The data taken for this example is a dem data for another region and projection, but we'll use fake longitudes and latitudes so it can be used.
+* The data taken for this example is a DEM data for another region and projection, but we'll use fake longitudes and latitudes so it can be used.
 * `numpy linspace <http://docs.scipy.org/doc/numpy/reference/generated/numpy.linspace.html>`_ is used to generate an equal spaced longitudes and latitudes arrays.
 They have to be 1D to use transform_scalar, so the projection has to be cylindrical (projections cyl, merc, mill, cea and gall)
 * The original field is drawn on the first map
 	* lons and lats are converted first to 2D arrays using `meshgrid <http://docs.scipy.org/doc/numpy/reference/generated/numpy.meshgrid.html>`_
 	* The longitudes and latitudes are converted to the mercator projection using the basemap instance
 	* :ref:`pcolormesh` is used to draw the result, taking care to set the maximum and minimum values, so the two maps behave the same way
-* transform_scalar is applyied
+* transform_scalar is applied
 	* The returnxy argument set to true, so the new grid positions can be get easily
 	* The size of the new grid will be 40x40, so the pixels are still visible, but small.
 A bigger number would make the pixels to be much smaller
 * The same ref:`pcolormesh` is used to plot the data.
-The maximum and minimum valeus are the same as in the later case.
-If not, the function would assume only the valeus in the map region, so the colors would be different
+The maximum and minimum values are the same as in the later case.
+If not, the function would assume only the values in the map region, so the colors would be different

 ..  note:: Masked doesn't seem to work